What Foods Can You Eat During The First Week of Braces?

 First, we must say, in short, what to eat during the first week with braces, and it all boils down to soft foods, blended foods, or soups.

-When you get braces, biting produces discomfort, as we previously noted.
+When you get braces in Everett, biting produces discomfort, as we previously noted.
 So, here we include a short list of food categories you might want to avoid during this time:

 Also, we encourage our patients to avoid certain foods during the entire treatment; here, we include a short list: